 The minimum initial capital contribution to the Fund by Limited Partners investing in Class A and Class C Interests is \$5,000; the minimum initial capital contribution to the Fund by Limited Partners investing in Class I interests is \$1,000,000.
 Monty Agarwal, Principal of the General Partner, has invested \$3,000 in the Fund and at all times will maintain at least \$3,000 invested in the Fund.
-Therefore, the Fund must be funded with at least \$8,000 in capital contributions before it may begin trading activities.
+The Fund must be funded with at least \$5,000,000 in capital contributions before it may begin trading activities.
 The maximum contribution amount that may be contributed to the Fund is currently \$50,000,000.
-The General Partner does not anticipate holding Limited Partners' funds prior to the commencement of trading activities; instead, all capital contributions will be deposited with the Fund's FCM or in the Fund's bank account(s).
+The General Partner may hold Limited Partners' funds prior to the commencement of the Fund's trading activities; all capital contributions may be deposited with the Fund's FCM or in the Fund's bank account(s).
 Any interest income paid on such deposits shall accrue to the Fund.